WHO WE ARE AND WHAT WE DO !

 Just as you should be particular about your tattoo artist, your tattoo artist should in turn be particular about you.
 A good tattoo artist should NEVER tattoo a customer that is clearly under the influence of drugs or alcohol.
 The following practices will thin your blood, among other things, making it harder for the ink to absorb into the skin: alcohol consumption, drug use, (including but not excluding aspirin, prescription drugs and/or pain killers) and blood thinners.
 Going in clean and sober, having your wits about you is best for all parties involved.

 Another concern is body modifications during pregnancy.
 It is advisable to NOT undergo any procedure that will exert undo stress on the body and its unborn child, regardless of how far into the pregnancy they may be.
 That being said, this tattoo shop will refuse services to any customer that is pregnant at the time the procedure was to be performed.
+In addition to pregnant individuals we also will not tattoo someone that is nursing a child.

 You must be at least 15 years of age to be tattooed in our tattoo shop.
 All minors, ages 15-17, must be accompanied by a parent or legal guardian who will be required to fill out a Parental Consent Form.
 The parent or legal guardian must provide a state issued form of photo identification and the minor must provide their birth certificate.
 In the event that the parent or legal guardian and the minor have different last names and/or addresses, a court document stating such must be provided as well.
 In the situation of a divorce, only the party with legal custody will be able to sign the consent form.
 All adults 18 years and older are required to provide state issued photo identification.
+Photocopies or images presented on the phone will not be accepted so please provide the physical government issued form of identification, as per state guidelines.

 You may have heard this term before, the person who has no tattoos being referred to as a virgin or having virgin skin.
 This term is used loosely, but has some merit.
 Being tattooed is an experience that varies greatly from one person to another.
 For some, the pain is near unbearable, for others, it’s been known to be euphoric.
 From my past experience, most customers fall in between these two extremes.
 Never let someone else’s experience (good or bad) influence your decision to get a tattoo or make an impression in your mind as to what to expect.
 Know that there will be some blood, but the amount will vary from person to person.
 There should not be much bleeding, since it is technically a surface wound, but it will bleed accordingly.